vOptSolver/vOptLib/README.md

 News
 --

-5/May/2017 	New repository launched.
+ 5/May/2017 	: New repository launched.

 Problem Classes
 --
 VOPTlib is organized in structured and non-structured problems.
 It distinguishes the following problem classes:

++ Structured problems

-Multi-objective combinatorial program 	moco 	Several linear objectives; feasible region is a convex polytope/polyhedron with a structure; all variables are restricted to be binary;
+    - Multi-objective combinatorial program (MOCO):

+        Several linear objectives; feasible region is a polyhedron with a structure; all variables are restricted to be binary.

+    - Multi-objective mixed integer program (MOMIP):

+        Several linear objectives; feasible region is a polyhedron; some but not all of the variables are restricted to be integer.

++ Non-structured problems

-Multi-objective integer program 	moip 	Several linear objectives; feasible region is a convex polytope/polyhedron; all variables are restricted to be integer;
+    - Multi-objective integer program (MOIP):

+        Several linear objectives; feasible region is a polyhedron; all variables are restricted to be integer.

-Multi-objective mixed integer program 	momip 	Several linear objectives; feasible region is a convex polytope/polyhedron; some but not all of the variables are restricted to be integer;
+    - Multi-objective mixed integer program (MOMIP):

+        Several linear objectives; feasible region is a polyhedron; some but not all of the variables are restricted to be integer.

 Download
 --